Kyiv calls International Olympic Committee 'promoter of war'

 "We must be sure that Russia will not be able to use it (the Olympics) or any other international sporting event to promote aggression or its state chauvinism," he said.

-Ukraine's Sports Minister Vadym Goutzeit has warned his country could boycott the summer Olympics next year if Russian and Belarusian athletes are allowed to take part.
+Ukraine's Sports Minister Vadym Goutzeit has warned his country could boycott next year's Olympics if Russian and Belarusian athletes are allowed to take part.

+Ukraine's foreign minister Dmytro Kuleba said on Monday that of the 71 medals that Russian competitors won at the 2020 Tokyo Olympics, 45 were won by athletes who were members of the Central Sports Club of the Russian Army, or CSKA.

+"The army that commits atrocities, kills, rapes, and loots," Kuleba said.
+"This is whom the ignorant IOC wants to put under (the) white flag allowing (them) to compete."

-The Olympic Council of Asia (OCA) on Thursday offered Russian and Belarusian athletes the chance to compete in this year's Asian Games.
+The Olympic Council of Asia last week offered Russian and Belarusian athletes the chance to compete in this year's Asian Games.

+That was a significant move because it allows athletes from those two countries to gain qualifying standards they need to compete at the Paris Olympics.

+Paris Mayor Anne Hidalgo has said she would be in favour of Russians taking part in Paris as neutrals but the Paris organisers have no say over which nations compete in Olympic Games.

 © 2023 AFP